 “This is the story of the song “Invisible Pineapples” and the story of our logo as well.

-When we started writing songs in 2014, the first steps of a new song were jamming for some good ideas and then think about a topic for the song.
+When we started writing songs in 2014, the first steps of a new song were jamming for some good ideas and then thinking about a topic for the song.

 Not for this song.
 Here we first had the song title itself.

 One day, I think it was at the end of 2015, Nico came into the rehearsal room and said that I have to write lyrics to a song called “Invisible Pineapples“.

 First, I thought he is joking, but he was totally serious about this.